|

 - Contract your gluteus (bum) muscles gently.
 Hold for ten seconds

-- Lift your right arm off the ground, straighten it and point it straight
+- Lift your right arm off the ground, straighten it and point it straight ahead, holding it in the air for 10 seconds

 - Return to the starting position